 In addition, business school applications are at record highs.
 Because of this increased number of applicants, admissions committees can be more selective with potential students.
 This increase in selectivity helps account for the higher GMAT scores at top programs.

 Although it’s not the only factor in your application, your GMAT score can be a wind in your sails during the application process.
 Conversely, a poor score can be a mark against you.
 Why let it be the latter?
 Why not put your best foot forward?

 Understand That Earning a 700+ Won’t Be Easy But It Will Be Worthwhile

 It is improbable that you will earn a 700 after only a week of quick studying, so be prepared for some hard work in the coming months.
 Let your friends and family know that you’re pursuing a top score — their support will help you stay positive after long nights of studying.
 If you start to get discouraged by all the practice problems ahead, remember what you’re working toward.
 An awesome score will help open doors to top business schools, and that success will be a great reward for your time spent studying now.
 Dedicate yourself to earning a high score, and get excited about the results you will be able to achieve.

 Begin With the End Goal in Mind

 Research the schools you’d like to attend.
 See what the class profiles consistently look like.
-Does almost no one secure admittance without a 700+ GMAT?
+Does almost no one secure admittance without a 700+ GMAT score?
 Or, do many matriculated students have 680s?
-Once you have a reasonable idea of what your GMAT score will need to be, work backwards from that score and set up a study plan.
+Once you have a reasonable idea of what your GMAT score will need to be, work backward from that score and set up a study plan.
 For example, if your goal is to earn a 730, you’ll have to master trickier and more complicated concepts and problems than if your goal is a 680.
-To earn that 730, you’ll also have to study more.
+To earn that 730, you’ll also have to study more

 Once you know what your GMAT goal is, it’s time to figure out what your current abilities on the GMAT are.